Power of Breast Milk

 For example, colostrum is sometimes referred to as a natural vaccination because its levels of antibodies and white blood cells are so high.
 Your first milk needs to contain these so it can protect your baby from infections and diseases after they leave the safety of your womb.

 Colostrum’s protective qualities are also important for your baby’s digestive system.
-Babies are born with a permeable gut lining, which colostrum coats and seals.12,13 This is particularly important if your baby is premature, as they’ll be more at risk from the dangerous gut condition necrotising enterocolitis (NEC).13
+Babies are born with a permeable gut lining, which colostrum coats and seals.12,13 This is particularly important if your baby is premature, as they’ll be more at risk from the dangerous gut condition necrotizing enterocolitis (NEC).13

 It’s also rich in minerals and vitamins, with higher concentrations of vitamins A, E and K than mature breast milk.
-The percentage of protein in colostrum is higher too.1 Colostrum also acts like a laxative that helps your baby pass her first poo, meconium.14
+The percentage of protein in colostrum is higher too.1 Colostrum also acts like a laxative that helps your baby pass her first poop, meconium.14

 During the first week of your baby’s life, around two to four days after delivery, your breast milk changes in quantity.
 You may feel your breasts become fuller and firmer – a change known as your milk ‘coming in’.
-On the third day, your baby will consume 300 to 400 ml (10.5 to 14 fl oz) of breast milk per 24 hours, and by the fifth day this increases to 500 to 800 ml (18 to 28 fl oz), so it’s not surprising your breasts may feel bigger!11
+On the third day, your baby will consume 300 to 400 ml (10.1 to 13.5 fl oz) of breast milk per 24 hours, and by the fifth day this increases to 500 to 800 ml (16.9 to 27 fl oz), so it’s not surprising your breasts may feel bigger!11

 From day five to 14, your milk is called transitional milk.15 As the name suggests, it’s changing from colostrum to mature milk.
 It becomes creamier in colour and texture, and also higher in fat, calories and lactose (a natural sugar), making it the ideal food for your rapidly growing newborn.